bahrus/deframe/README.md

 The W3C Web Component working group is taking their sweet time coming up with a proposal to import HTML documents that is acceptable to all parties.
 Then it will need to be implemented.

 Focusing on the decade we are in, what are we to do when building web components that are 99% HTML / CSS and 1% JavaScript?
-Many seem comfortable just joining the everything-is-a-string-anyway crowd, and just encoding everything in ~~JavaScript~~ ~~TypeScript~~ ~~JSX~~ ~~ReasonML~~ [WASM](https://github.com/verdie-g/brainfuck2wasm).
+Many seem comfortable just joining the everything-is-a-string-anyway crowd, and just encoding everything in ~~JavaScript~~ ~~TypeScript~~ ~~JSX~~ ~~ReasonML~~ [BrainFuckML](https://github.com/verdie-g/brainfuck2wasm).

 But what if the web component is actually a dynamic, server-centric business component built with Ruby on Rails?
 What if you have philosophical issues with giving up on HTML and CSS mime types, and think that the performance will be better by sticking to these quaint formats?

 deframe takes an unorthodox approach to this dilemma.

 It lets you reference a web component via an invisible iframe.
 Before you scoff, it might be worth remembering that iframes helped unleash AJAX originally!

+I did a simple test, where I loaded a large html document as an iframe vs as a JavaScript string.
+If I throttle CPU and the network, the differences are quite dramatic, particularly as it relates to first content display.

 Consumers of deframed web components need not reference this library.
 Only web component authors reference it.